codedstructure/pylibftdi/docs/installation.rst

 with Ctrl-C. Likely errors at this point are either permissions problems (e.g. udev rules not working), or not finding the device at all - although the earlier stage is likely to have failed if this were the case.

-Feel free to contact me (@codedstructure on Twitter) if you have any issues with installation, though be aware I don't have much in the way of Windows systems to test.